cdig/cd-module/README.md

 **Usage:**
 This custom element is the highest-level grouping of content within a module.
-Typically, you'll have one cd-page per file, and import all of these files the `<body>` in the `index.kit` for your module, as per the [template](https://github.com/cdig/cd-module-template).
+Typically, you'll have one cd-page per file, and import all of these files inside the `<body>` in the `index.kit` for your module, as per the [template](https://github.com/cdig/cd-module-template).
-The file should have the same name as the `id` of the cd-page.
+The page file should have the same name as the `id` of the cd-page.

 ```html
 <cd-page id="my-amazing-page">